Skip to main content

 Create Process

 Processes are executed using PSExec.
-This is a simplified Telnet replacement for running programs on remote clients.
+This is a simplified Telnet replacement for running programs on remote clients (Further information).

-The dialog for creating processes is structured in such a way that various application scenarios can be mapped.
-Typical scenarios are e.g. the execution of a PowerShell command or a script via powershell.exe or cscript.exe.
-Depending on the scenario it is possible to specify a script or a command as command.
-Scripts that have already been executed are saved including the arguments entered.
-Thus typical actions can be reused comfortably at any time.
+The dialog for creating processes is designed to accommodate various application scenarios.
+Typical scenarios include, for example, executing a PowerShell command or a script via powershell.exe or cscript.exe.
+Depending on the scenario, you can specify either a script or a command.
+Scripts that have been executed before are saved along with any arguments entered for them.
+This allows typical actions to be conveniently reused at any time.

-A special feature is that processes are executed in the local system context of the web service.
-Thus, the user himself does not need any administrative permissions on the respective client.
+A key feature is that processes are executed in the local system context of the web service.
+Consequently, the user does not need administrative permissions on the respective client.

-To make this function available only to certain user groups, the plugin can be configured differently.
-The function "CAN_CREATE_PROCESS" is used for this purpose.
+To make this feature available only to specific user groups, the plugin can be configured differently.
+The “CAN_CREATE_PROCESS” function is used for this purpose.

 process_manager_custom_actions.png